Developers

 chutes register --config-path ~/.chutes/environments/staging.ini

-# Use specific config
+# Use specific config for commands

 chutes build my_app:chute --config-path ~/.chutes/environments/prod.ini